gaelrenoux/tranzactio/README.md

 #### Defining an ErrorStrategies instance

 To define an `ErrorStrategies`, start from the companion object, then add the retries and timeouts you want to apply.
-Note that the operations applies in the order you gave them (a timeout defined after a retry will apply a maximum duration to the the retrying effect).
+Note that the operations are applied in the order you gave them (a timeout defined after a retry will apply a maximum duration to the retrying effect).
 ```scala
 val es: ErrorStrategies = ErrorStrategies.timeout(3.seconds).retryCountExponential(10, 1.second, maxDelay = 10.seconds)
 val es2: ErrorStrategies = ErrorStrategies.timeout(3.seconds).retryForeverFixed(1.second).timeout(1.minute)